UCD-pbio-rclub/ISLR_Min.Yao.Jhu/chapter4-2018.01.23/chapter4-2.md

 ##  $ mpg01       : num  0 0 0 0 0 0 0 0 0 0 ...
 ```

-# (b) Explore the data graphically in order to investigate the associ-
-ation between mpg01 and the other features.
-Which of the other
-features seem most likely to be useful in predicting mpg01?
-Scat-
-terplots and boxplots may be useful tools to answer this ques-
+## (b) Explore the data graphically in order to investigate the association between mpg01 and the other features.
+Which of the other features seem most likely to be useful in predicting mpg01?
+Scatterplots and boxplots may be useful tools to answer this question.
-tion.
 Describe your ﬁndings.

 ```r